neodiz/hl7/README.md

 ## Overview

-	Go Level 7 is a decoder / encoder for HL7.
+	This is a fork of Davin Hills' Go Level 7 library for creation/manipulation of HL7 files.

-> 	Health Level-7 or HL7 refers to a set of international standards for transfer of clinical and administrative data between software applications used by various healthcare providers.
-These standards focus on the application layer, which is "layer 7" in the OSI model. -Wikipedia
+> 	HL7 segment specs can be found here: https://hl7-definition.caristix.com/v2/HL7v2.4/Segments

 ## Features